 What is this icy bucket used for?

 Hint: This gadget gives new meaning to the "ice bucket challenge."

-Similar to the process used to make butter, ice cream was typically churned in a bucket to create a smooth frozen consistency.
-Old ice cream makers also typically combined salt with their ice, as the two combined to create a refrigerant mixture capable of freezing dairy.
+Similar to the process used to make butter, ice cream used to be churned in a bucket to create a smooth, frozen consistency.
+Old ice cream makers also typically combined salt with ice, as the two create a refrigerant mixture capable of freezing dairy.

 What is this hand-cranked device?

-Hint: If you guessed a pepper mill, you're getting hotter.
+Hint: If you guessed it was a pepper mill, you're on the right track.

 Today, you can grind coffee beans at the touch of a button with an electric coffee grinder (or just buy them pre-ground).
 But getting the same result a century ago meant hand-cranking your beans against a set of blades to finely mill them.

 What is this contraption full of wheels and chains?

 Hint: Suffice it to say that today's version of this device makes any process easier.

 Answer: A food processor!